HomeHero/framework/readme.md

 [![Latest Unstable Version](https://poser.pugx.org/laravel/framework/v/unstable.svg)](https://packagist.org/packages/laravel/framework)
 [![License](https://poser.pugx.org/laravel/framework/license.svg)](https://packagist.org/packages/laravel/framework)

+> **Note:** This repository switches support of ironmq to v3 queues, using ironmq v4 api.
+31st of July ironmq is deprecating support for v1 queues, thus laravel 5.1 ironmq support altogether.
+This is hardly LTS.
+Based on changes made by ryantology.

 > **Note:** This repository contains the core code of the Laravel framework.
 If you want to build an application using Laravel 5, visit the main [Laravel repository](https://github.com/laravel/laravel).

 ## Laravel PHP Framework